-South Cumberland State Park, Tennessee – Backpacking Guide
+South Cumberland State Park, Tennessee – Full Backpacking Guide

 About 2 weeks ago my dad and I did a father daughter backpacking trip together.
 We went to South Cumberland State Park to enjoy the weekend in the mountains chasing waterfalls.
 Growing up my dad used to take my brothers and I out to the mountains almost every weekend.
 Whether it was hiking, biking, camping, looking for a new waterfall, or finding new parks to visit.
 Either way, it was always out in nature surrounded by God's marvelous work of art.